THE WHISPERER’S CABINS

 How History Holds Us

-Built in the 1930s for a servant — the “Batman” to an RAF officer — and still holding its original bones.
+Built in the 1930s for a servant, the “Batman” to an army officer, the Summerhouse still holds its original bones.
 It sits beside the River Avon, wrapped in woodland and birdsong.
-Inside, solid oak floors, handmade panelling, and a washstand designed by Diggory ground the space in craft and care.

 “The better machines become at thinking, the more we’ll be defined by what we feel.”